Habitual offender: Hungary

 In Hungary, the Fidesz-dominated new parliament changed the Penal Code, introducing a habitual criminal statute for repeat offenders and acts of recidivism on June 8, 2010.
 The change has been signed into law.
 The law is codified under Sections 89 and 90 of the Hungarian Criminal Code.
 The law explicitly denies parole for any person convicted of certain serious offences, including murder, that was a repeat offender at the time of the offence.
 Moreover, the law mandates a sentence of life imprisonment for any person that is a repeat offender of any offences that would exceed twenty years, or if any of the offenses carry a maximum sentence of life imprisonment.

 India

-The Criminal Tribes Act 1871 was amended a number of times.
+The Criminal Tribes Act was enacted in 1871 and the adult males coming under this act were required to report to police stations weekly and restrictions on their movement was imposed.
+It was initially enacted only in North India, but with subsequent amendments in 1876, 1911 and 1924, it was applied to entire India.
+Communities under this act were defined as "addicted to the systematic commission of non-bailable offences".
 After independence in 1947, the leaders and social reformers paid attention to this problem, and in 1949, the Central government appointed a committee to study the utility of the existence of this law.
 The committee viewed that the act was against the spirit of the Indian Constitution, and recommended suitable steps to be taken for amelioration of the pitiable conditions of the Criminal Tribes rather than stigmatising them as criminals.

 As a result, the Criminal Tribes Act of 1871 was repealed in 1952 and the Habitual Offenders Act was enacted in its place.

 According to the Habitual Offenders Act, a habitual offender is one who has been a victim of subjective and objective influences and has manifested a set practice in crime, and also presents a danger to the society in which they live.